High Availability (Multi-AZ)

 DB instances using Multi-AZ deployments may have increased write and commit latency compared to a Single-AZ deployment, due to the synchronous data replication that occurs.
 You may have a change in latency if your deployment fails over to the standby replica, although AWS is engineered with low-latency network connectivity between Availability Zones.
 For production workloads, we recommend you use Provisioned IOPS and DB instance classes (m1.large and larger) that are optimized for Provisioned IOPS for fast, consistent performance.

-If you have a Single-AZ deployment, and you modify it to be a Multi-AZ deployment (for engines other than SQL Server or Amazon Aurora), then RDS takes a snapshot of the primary DB instance from your deployment and restores the snapshot into another Availability Zone.
-RDS then sets up synchronous replication between your primary DB instance and the new instance.
-This avoids downtime when you convert from Single-AZ to Multi-AZ.
+If you have a Single-AZ deployment, and you modify it to be a Multi-AZ deployment (for engines other than SQL Server or Amazon Aurora), then Amazon RDS takes a snapshot of the primary DB instance from your deployment and restores the snapshot into another Availability Zone.
+Amazon RDS then sets up synchronous replication between your primary DB instance and the new instance.
+This action avoids downtime when you convert from Single-AZ to Multi-AZ, but you can experience a significant performance impact when first converting to Multi-AZ.
+This impact is more noticeable for large and write-intensive DB instances.

 Failover Process for Amazon RDS